 Your symptoms depend on the type of urinary incontinence you have.

 The main symptom of stress incontinence is the leaking of urine when you cough, laugh, lift, strain, or change posture.

 Symptoms of urge incontinence may include:

 - A sudden, urgent need to urinate.

-- Sudden accidents in which you lose a large amount of urine.
+- Sudden leakage of a large amount of urine.